 CARES Act Grants

-FIT has distributed $3,436,250 to 2,320 students under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act as of Sept.
-21. The college determined 2,381 students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants under the CARES Act.
+FIT has distributed $3,517,700 to 2,322 students under Section 18004(a)(1) of the Coronavirus Aid, Relief, and Economic Security (CARES) Act as of Jan.
+10. The college determined an estimated 2,381 students were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants under the CARES Act.
 Eligible students were contacted by email.
 Find out more here.